 The next length sits somewhere between that bristly stage and stubble.
 Using our haircut analogy, this is where the barber uses the trimmer at the base of your head.
 The hair is short enough to bristle, and the texture changes.
-This has a medium impact on the skin and hair health, and it’s something you want to really consider when it comes to your balls and your ass.
+This has a medium impact on the skin and hair health, and it’s something you want to really consider when it comes to your balls.

 The third length is stubble.
 Some trims can get close enough that the hair is shorter than stubble, but you can trust it to grow to that stubble length pretty quickly.
 This length has the most impact on skin and hair health, and when you take hair this low on the wrong parts of your body, you’re going to suffer a little.